Gymnothorax indicus

 Gymnothorax indicus is a species of moray eel described as being brown and long.
 It's native to northern Bengal, India.
 The species has around 194 vertebrae.

 Description

-The body is long thin and only gets gets thinner towards the end.
+The body is long thin and only gets thinner towards the end.
 Its upper jaw is marginally longer than its lower jaw.
-Its head is elongated with somewhat bigger eyes and its snout is dull.
+It has black spots on its midline. head is elongated with somewhat bigger eyes and its snout is dull.